JonKernPA/chadfowler_jonkernpa/README.md

 This effort was the final pairing we did for the Cleveland CodeRetreat on the @Leandog boat o 16 January, 2011.

-I wanted to work with @chadfowler -- to absorb ruyisms.
+I wanted to work with @chadfowler -- to absorb rubyisms.

 I also was hell-bent on getting the stupid simulation working.
+Tired of getting close on different exploratory fronts earlier in the day.
+Wanted to *brute force* a solution :-)

 We succeeded!